nim-lang/Nim/doc/manual.rst

 safety its address cannot be taken and assignments to it are restricted: The new value must not lead to a change of the active object branch.
 For an object branch switch ``system.reset`` has to be used.
-Also, when the fields of a particular branch are specified during object construction, the correct value for the discriminator must be available for semantic analysis.
+Also, when the fields of a particular branch are specified during object construction, the corresponding discriminator value must be specified as a constant expression.

 Package level objects
 ---------------------